xioxin/blurhash_shader/README.md

 dependencies:
   flutter:
     sdk: flutter
-  blurhash_shader: ^1.0.0 # Replace with the latest version
+  blurhash_shader: any # or the latest version on Pub
 ```

 ### Usage